How to Drastically Cut Your Expenses

 I understand that not everyone has this option, especially among families, but there are people who can truly benefit in downsizing their homes.

 When you come to think of it, a large home can cost a lot of money.
-It’s more expensive to run, you have more cleaning to do, the power and water consumption are higher, and even the property insurance cost a lot too.
-Well, these are on top of the mortgage or rent of course.
-Doing the math, bigger home equals more expenses.
+It’s more expensive to run, you have more cleaning to do, the power and water consumption are higher, and even the property insurance costs a lot, too.
+These are on top of the mortgage or rent, of course.
+Doing the math, bigger homes equal bigger expenses.

 Opting for a smaller home can make way for some significant savings.